SIS to LMS Migration: Complete Step-by-Step Guide

 Q: Can we keep using our SIS after migrating to an LMS?

 A: Yes, many schools maintain both systems, using the SIS for administrative records and the LMS for course delivery.
-In this model, you typically need ongoing synchronization (e.g., nightly updates) to keep rosters and grades in sync.
+In this model, you typically need ongoing synchronization (e.g., nightly roster updates via API or CSV SFTP drops) to keep enrollment and grades in sync.
+This is often called a "best-of-breed" architecture.

 Q: How long does an SIS to LMS migration take?